Employee Ownership Trusts (EOT) Services

 One of the unique advantages of working with Price Bailey for your EOT transaction is the access you gain to multiple specialists, each contributing valuable expertise.

-We can assist with associated matters in either a ‘guiding’ capacity where we help your existing providers, or an execution capacity if required.
+We can assist with associated matters in either a ‘guiding’ capacity where we help your existing providers, or an execution capacity where required.

 We offer a helpdesk to cover all of the matters below for the first year after completion: